dhammateca/dhammapada-munindo/manuscript/markdown/dhp-7.md

 93.\\
 There are those\\
 who are free from all obstructions;\\
-they do not worry about food,\\
+they do not worry about food.\\
-their focus is the signless state of liberation.\\
+Their focus is the signless state of liberation.\\
 Like birds flying through the air,\\
 trackless they move on their way.